jubentley/Sleep_Native/README.md

 "going graphical" in '85 with Windows 1.0 (was I around then?
 No, but I have used actual DOS, Win 3.1 & '95), so in many regards theres a bit of OS 101 right there.

 <i>But whats the difference between the two in a modern context?</i> \
-Some may argue Native (C) is more efficient and responsive, some may argue that with todays processors the difference is negligable and the marginal performance gains are overshadowed by the benefits of readability, familiarity, testability and most importantly the security involved with the isolated run-time nature of Managed (C#) Code, and the level of Operating System trust that reflects this.
+Some may argue Native (C) is more efficient, responsive and ramps the CPU Fan less, some may argue that with todays processors the difference is negligable and the marginal performance gains are overshadowed by the benefits of readability, familiarity, testability and most importantly the security involved with the isolated run-time nature of Managed (C#) Code, and the level of Operating System trust that reflects this.